-We have aligned our Advance 2025 strategy to the United Nations Sustainable Developments Goals (SDGs) with SDG 2 Zero hunger, SDG 3 Good health and well-being, and SDG 12 Responsible consumption and production being the goals where we believe we can create the most significant impact, given our footprint, the nature of our business, and the environment in which we operate.
+We have aligned our Advance 2025 strategy with the United Nations Sustainable Development Goals (UN SDGs), specifically with SDG 2 Zero hunger, SDG 3 Good health and well-being, and SDG 12 Responsible consumption and production.
+These are the goals where we believe we can create the most significant impact, given our footprint, the nature of our business, and the environment in which we operate.

 Given our purpose, “preserving what matters: preserving food and food production, health, and the planet,” sustainability is at the heart of what we do, and hence we are very well positioned to benefit from the worldwide drive for more sustainable products and solutions.